-- According to the media to which data is backed up: - ZDB to tape see page 55 - 1.
-Data in the replica is streamed to tape. - 2.
-The replica can then be discarded.
+ZDB to tape - see "ZDB to tape" on page 69

+- 1. Data in the replica is streamed to tape according to the tape backup type you have selected (Full, Incr, Incr 1-9). - The replica can then be discarded.

 Data can be restored from the tape using standard Data Protector techniques.